bemson/genData/README.md

       );
 ```

-This call does the same, but passes a collection of parses; the second one rounds the newly added member.
+This call adds the same member, but passes a collection of parsers in an array.
+Here, the second parser works with the member added by the first.

 ```js
     var dataIds = genData(